Dedication of the Toronto Ontario Temple

 After an open house from Aug.
 2 to Aug.
 18, 1990, the Toronto temple was dedicated by President Hinckley — first counselor in the First Presidency, with President Ezra Taft Benson as Church President — during 11 sessions, from Aug.
 25 to Aug.
 27, 1990.

 This house of the Lord was closed in October 2023 for renovations.
 After a public open house from Feb.
-13 to March 8, 2025, the Toronto Ontario Temple will be rededicated March 23, 2025, by President Jeffrey R. Holland, acting president of the Quorum of the Twelve Apostles.
+13 to March 8, 2025, the Toronto Ontario Temple was rededicated March 23, 2025, by President Jeffrey R. Holland, acting president of the Quorum of the Twelve Apostles.

 Architecture and Design of the Toronto Ontario Temple

-The Toronto temple is 171 feet tall with an 11-foot statue of the angel Moroni, and it has a floor area of 57,982 square feet.
-The temple’s exterior is made of white cast stone, and tall arches are a prevalent theme around the building.
+The Toronto temple is 171 feet tall with an 11-foot statue of the angel Moroni, and it has a floor area of 55,558 square feet.
+The exterior of this house of the Lord, which stands on a 13.4-acre site, is made of white cast stone, and tall arches are a prevalent theme around the building.

 Above the edifice is a three-tiered tower that sits on a square base and has a spire that leads up to a point.
 Inside the temple are a baptistry, a celestial room, four ordinance rooms and six sealing rooms.